 Speaker | Jacobs Engineering

-Mr. Williams has a 38-year career in environmental engineering with operating and design experience and specific emphasis in biosolids management planning, and product utilization.
-Todd has assisted many wastewater cities, agencies and communities throughout North America in developing sustainable biosolids management programs.
+Mr. Williams has a 39-year career in environmental engineering with operating and design experience and specific emphasis in biosolids management planning, and product utilization.
+Todd has assisted many wastewater utilities, agencies and communities throughout North America in developing sustainable biosolids management programs.
 He has direct experience with new and emerging biosolids treatment technologies such as digestion, drying, pyrolysis, gasification and composting.
-Todd is the past Chair of the Water Environment Federation’s Residuals and Biosolids Committee and currently serves as the Jacobs Residuals Resource Recovery Global Technology Leader.
+Todd is the past Chair of the Water Environment Federation’s Residuals and Biosolids Committee and currently serves as Jacobs Engineering’s Residuals Resource Recovery Practice Leader.